 Figure 4.9 below describes the percentage of households owning a radio by district.
-65% of households in Kayonza district own a radio.
-The national average for households owning a radio is 60.3%, while in urban areas it is 57.7% and in rural areas 60.7%.
+63.3% of households in Kirehe district own a radio.
+The national average for this indicator is 60.3% while in urban areas it is 57.7% and in rural areas 60.7%.

-The top-ranked district with the highest percentage of households owning a radio is Nyagatare district (69.5%).
-Kayonza is above the national average percentage on this indicator and is ranked ninth top among all districts.
+The top-ranked district with the highest percentage of households owning a radio is Nyagatare district with 69.5%.
+Kirehe is over the national average percentage for households owning a radio but is ranked last among all districts of Eastern Province.

-Figure 4.9 Percentage of households owning radio set, by district
+Figure 4.9 Percentage of households owning a radio set, by district

-4.4 Distance to facilities/services
+4.4.
+Distance to facilities/services

-Walking distance to basic services can be considered an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
+Walking distance to basic services can be considered as an indicator of both provision/coverage of such services and the remoteness of households' dwellings.
 The basic services were categorised into Food Market/ Shop, Primary School, Secondary School, and Health Centre.

-The map presented in Figure 4.10 shows the mean walking distance to primary school by district.
-It shows that Kayonza is classified among the ten districts with a mean walking distance to a primary school within the interval of 28-33 minutes.
+Figure 4.10 shows the mean walking distance to a primary school by district.
+It shows that Kirehe is one of five districts with a relatively high mean walking distance to a primary school in the whole country (within the interval of 33-37.1 minutes).

-The mean walking distance to a primary school in Kayonza district is 29.7 minutes; 36% of households, however, are still between 30 and 59 minutes of a primary school.
-This walking distance to a primary school in Kayonza district is above the mean distance in rural areas.
+The mean walking distance to a primary school in Kirehe district is 34.6 minutes and 35.9% of households are between 30 and 59 minutes from a primary school.
+The distance in Kirehe district is above both the mean distance in rural areas, which is 28.6 minutes, and the national average, which is 27.2 minutes.

-The mean walking distance to a primary school is 28.6 minutes in rural areas, 19.4 minutes in urban areas and 27.2 minutes at national level.